Cardiovascular and Pulmonary Physical Therapy Residency Program

 - LVAD and Circulatory Support Devices

 Applicants will submit applications through the APTA’s RF-PTCAS portal.
-Any potential candidate who seeks out staff within the program directly will be redirected to the RF-PTCAS.
 Go to the RF-PTCAS web site to submit your application.

-Deadlines: Applicants can apply at any point starting in November each year.
-Faculty will review completed application packages in RF-PTCAS as they are completed and will interview candidates on a rolling basis.
+Deadlines: Candidates can apply starting in November each year.
+Faculty will review completed application packages in RF-PTCAS and will interview candidates on a rolling basis.
 The deadline for applications is no later than the first week of April for that Academic Year.
-But, please note that a superior candidate with a completed application may be interviewed and selected prior to the deadline for applications.
+Please note that a superior candidate with a completed application may be interviewed and selected prior to the deadline for applications.

 Students requesting disability accommodations must do so by filing a disability accommodation request in writing with the program coordinator at the time of application.